bodthegod/thebod-app/README.md

 - [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS

 ## Front-End

+### React

+React is a popular and widely-used JavaScript library for building user interfaces.
+Developed by Facebook, React allows developers to create reusable UI components and manage the state of those components, making it easy to build complex, dynamic, and interactive web applications.
+React utilizes a virtual DOM, which allows for efficient updates and rendering of components, resulting in fast and responsive applications.
+With a large and active community, a vast ecosystem of supporting tools and libraries, and a focus on declarative and component-based programming, React has become one of the most popular choices for building modern web applications.

+I have used React within building my application for these reasons:
+1. Reusability: React's component-based architecture makes it easy to reuse code, allowing you to save time and effort when building your application.

+2. Performance: React's use of a virtual DOM allows for fast and efficient updates and rendering of components, resulting in a highly performant user interface.

+3. Large and Active Community: React has a large and active community, with a vast ecosystem of supporting tools and libraries, which makes it easier to find solutions to problems and stay up-to-date on the latest developments.

+4. Declarative Programming: React allows for declarative programming, which makes it easier to understand and reason about your code, and reduces the likelihood of bugs and errors.

+5. Scalability: React is highly scalable, making it well-suited for applications of all sizes, from small, simple projects to large, complex applications.

+This project allowed for me to utilize the usefulness of react, due to many different components needing to be rendered on the page at once.

+In order to get my project to function the way I intended, I created many different components to be reused across my app.

+- `<Asset />` - This was my asset component, which changed the asset displayed depending on the props I had provided it.
+These props were:
+  - a loading spinner icon from react-spinners for when content is loading
+  - an image with a src attribute
+  - a message rendered in a paragraph tag

+- `<Avatar />` - Another reusable component, which was used to render the avatar profile picture for a user.
+Props inside this component allowed for the src attribute to be changed (for example a user changes their avatar).
+This component was rendered in many different pages (Post, Profile page) and also the `<NavBar/>` component.

+- `<DropdownMenu />` - A reusable component that renders the dropdown menu- allowing a user to edit or remove their own content.
+This can be seen on many pages, for example the post page (own post editing), profile page (editing own profile data) and comments editing.

+- `<NavBar />` - A reusable component that is rendered on every page.
+The content within the navbar changes depending on the authentication status of a user (if not logged in, display icons for login/signup).
+When a user is logged in, they are shown the avatar component and a dropdown menu allowing them to logout or access their profile.

+- `<HomePage />` - A unique component that renders the homepage for users that are not logged in, displaying login/signup buttons for a user.

+- `<PageNotFound />` - A unique component that renders the page not found image and message if a 404 error is hit.
+This page displays a "Go Back" button which uses `history.goBack()` to take the user back to the page they were on before the error.

+- `<ScrollToTopButton />` - A reusable component that displays a scroll to top button on the bottom right of the screen if the page is scrolled to a certain point.
+This allows good user flow of a user to access their toolbar in order to utilse the search functionality and tags at the top of the page.

+- `<Toolbar />` - A reusable component that displays icons to allow a user to create a post, view their hearted posts and show their feed (the posts that have been posted by users they follow).
+This component is reused throughout the majority of my app.
 ### CSS

 I used the W3C Jigsaw CSS Validation Service to validate the CSS of my website.
 All of my CSS modules that were imported within my js files were validated.